TUI warns on profit after 737 MAX grounding, shares plunge | MarketScreener

 United Airlines and Air Canada have also warned of a hit to their business, with the Canadian carrier suspending its 2019 financial forecasts.

-TUI said on Friday it was "utilizing spare aircraft of its fleet, extending expiring leases for aircraft that were supposed to be replaced by 737 MAX aircraft, as well as leasing in additional aircraft" to soften the blow for travelers.
+TUI said on Friday it was "utilising spare aircraft of its fleet, extending expiring leases for aircraft that were supposed to be replaced by 737 MAX aircraft, as well as leasing in additional aircraft" to soften the blow for travellers.

 By 0920 GMT shares in the group were down more than 8 percent in both Frankfurt and London.